RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2021-04-07-shingeki-no-kyojin-part-4.md

 It's not like the armor..."
 Ok, so we have clearly established that the Cart titan can't take a beating.
-Skipping forward to Chapter 136, Pieck is now able to transform as many times as she wishes, boasting
-"With the Cart's endurance, so long as they don't take me out, I can fight until we win."
+Skipping forward to Chapter 136, Pieck is now able to transform as many times as she wishes, boasting "With the Cart's endurance, so long as they don't take me out, I can fight until we win."

-Some might make a distinction that in Chapter 104 her human form was injured whereas in Chapter 136 her human form is not injured, but if so, that distinction is just another amazing power introduced exactly when the plot needed it.
+Some might make a distinction that in Chapter 104 her human form was injured whereas in Chapter 136 her human form is not injured.
+Fine, but again, I despise that this distinction is introduced to grant Pieck significantly more fighting power exactly when the plot needed it.
+Additionally, this new ability is inconsistent with her previous combat appearances.
+Marley uses her at long distance, with a cannon attached to her back.
+If the Cart titan really is such a powerful up-close fighter, why do they place it at maximum distance from the fight?

 ## Connie and Jean